marcovirgolin/marcovirgolin.github.io/curriculum.md

 - ### 2020 - _Ongoing_ **Postdoctoral fellow**
 _Chalmers University of Technology_, Gothenburg, Sweden.
-I am working on Human-Machine Interaction and Explainable AI with prof. dr. <a href="https://www.chalmers.se/en/staff/Pages/mattias-wahde.aspx" target="_blank">Mattias Wahde</a> at the <a href="http://www.me.chalmers.se/~mwahde/">Applied Artificial Intelligence Group</a> of <a href="https://www.chalmers.se">Chalmers University of Technology</a>, in Sweden.
+I am working on Human-Machine Interaction and Explainable AI with prof. dr. <a href="https://www.chalmers.se/en/staff/Pages/mattias-wahde.aspx" target="_blank">Mattias Wahde</a> at the <a href="http://www.me.chalmers.se/~mwahde/">Applied Artificial Intelligence Group</a> of <a href="https://www.chalmers.se">Chalmers University of Technology</a>, in Gothenburg, Sweden.

 - ### 2019 - 2020 **Project Researcher**
 _Centrum Wiskunde en Informatica_, Amsterdam, the Netherlands.
 I worked on Neuroevolution with prof. dr. <a href="https://homepages.cwi.nl/~bosman/" target="_blank">Peter A.N.
-Bosman</a> at the <a href="https://www.cwi.nl/research/groups/life-sciences-and-health">Life Sciences and Health Group</a> of <a href="https://www.cwi.nl">Centrum Wiskunde &amp; Informatica</a>, in Amsterdam.
+Bosman</a> at the <a href="https://www.cwi.nl/research/groups/life-sciences-and-health">Life Sciences and Health Group</a> of <a href="https://www.cwi.nl">Centrum Wiskunde &amp; Informatica</a>, in Amsterdam, the Netherlands.

 - ### 2015 - 2020 **PhD Student**
 _Centrum Wiskunde en Informatica_, Amsterdam, the Netherlands.
 I worked on Evolutionary Machine Learning under the supervision of prof. dr. <a href="https://homepages.cwi.nl/~bosman/" target="_blank">Peter A.N.
-Bosman</a> at the <a href="https://www.cwi.nl/research/groups/life-sciences-and-health">Life Sciences and Health Group</a> of <a href="https://www.cwi.nl">Centrum Wiskunde &amp; Informatica</a>, in Amsterdam.
-Provisional defence date: June 8 2020.
+Bosman</a> at the <a href="https://www.cwi.nl/research/groups/life-sciences-and-health">Life Sciences and Health Group</a> of <a href="https://www.cwi.nl">Centrum Wiskunde &amp; Informatica</a>, in Amsterdam, the Netherlands.

 - ### 2013 - 2015 **Master in Computer Engineering**
 _University of Trieste_, Trieste, Italy.
 I graduated with full marks and honors (110/110 cum laude).
-Thesis titled _Classification of natural language sentences for the identificaton of genes and proteins interactions using machine learning techniques_, supervised by prof. <a href="http://bartoli.inginf.units.it/" target="_blank">Alberto Bartoli</a>, at the <a href="http://machinelearning.inginf.units.it/" target="_blank">Machine Learning Lab</a> of the University of Trieste.
+Thesis titled _Classification of natural language sentences for the identificaton of genes and proteins interactions using machine learning techniques_, supervised by prof. <a href="http://bartoli.inginf.units.it/" target="_blank">Alberto Bartoli</a>, at the <a href="http://machinelearning.inginf.units.it/" target="_blank">Machine Learning Lab</a> of the University of Trieste, Trieste, Italy.

 - ### 2008 - 2012 **Bachelor in Information Technology Engineering**